c-isherwood/ai-maze-agent/README.md

 simulator through a defined input/output interface and demonstrates core AI decision-making concepts such as perception, policy design, and control.

-This project was originally developed as part of an Intro to AI course and has been refactored into a standalone, portfolio-ready repository.
+This project was originally developed as part of an Exploratory AI course and has been refactored into a standalone repository.

 ---

-## 🧠 How It Works
+##  How It Works

 - At each timestep, the agent receives a **state vector** representing the 8 surrounding cells in the maze (walls, free space, goal, etc.).